 Throughout the five seasons, many philosophical dilemmas will be faced with a distinctive trait: lightness.
 In one episode, Chidi has to reflect on the Trolley Problem, a notorious psychological test of ethics centered around the concept of sacrificing one person to save several.
 For an undecided person like him, it is hard to solve.
 All the deep questions the show posits face the contradictions of life, in a world that doesn’t seem to show higher meanings or purpose.
 A world where everyone can be successful and satisfied but, somehow, can also lose himself in the pursuit of happiness.

 We can all live in a good place

-TV’s new interest for solid antiheroes like Walter White in Breaking Bad‘s or female warriors like June Osborne in The Handmaid’s Tale leaves an empty space for The Good Place and its little but very human characters.
+TV’s new interest in solid antiheroes like Walter White in Breaking Bad or female warriors like June Osborne in The Handmaid’s Tale leaves an empty space for The Good Place and its little but very human characters.
 They are real people in a surreal world, and their adventures show that the afterlife, in the end, it’s just like us: pleasantly imperfect.